wunderdogsw/wundernut-vol9/README.md

 - Performance is a part of elegance.
 - The participant gives Wunderdog the right to publish their source code used in the submitted solutions.

-Submit your answer to pahkina@wunderdog.fi at latest YYYY-MM-DD.
+Submit your answer to pahkina@wunderdog.fi at latest 2018-09-30.

 The winner is chosen by our Wunderdog jury and he/she will be awarded with Majestouch-2 TLK MINILA Keyboard.